Siling labuyo: Taxonomy and names

 Siling labuyo is officially known under the cultivar name Capsicum frutescens 'Siling labuyo'.
 It belongs to the species Capsicum frutescens.
-Related cultivars to 'Siling labuyo' include 'Tabasco', 'Malagueta', and 'Peri-peri'.
+Related cultivars of siling labuyo include tabasco, malagueta, and peri-peri.

-The common name is Tagalog for "wild chili", from sili ("chili") and the enclitic suffix -ng, and labuyo ("growing wild", also a term for wild chicken or junglefowl).
-Other local names for it include chileng bundok, siling palay, pasitis, pasite (Tagalog); katumbal, kutitot, siling kolikot (Bisaya); katumba or lara jangay (Tausug); sili ti diablo (Ilocano); lada,sambalas, rimorimo (Bicolano); paktin (Ifugao); and luya tiduk (Maranao).
+The common name "wild chili" is derived from the Tagalog words sili ("chili") and the enclitic suffix -ng, as well as the adjective labuyo ("growing wild"), which is also a term for wild chicken or junglefowl).
+Other local names for it include chileng bundok, siling palay, pasitis, pasite (Tagalog); katumbal, kutitot, siling kolikot (Bisaya); katumba or lara jangay (Tausug); sili ti diablo/sairo (Ilocano); lada,sambalas, rimorimo (Bicolano); paktin (Ifugao); and luya tiduk (Maranao).

 Description

 Like other Capsicum frutescens cultivars, siling labuyo has a compact habit, growing between 0.8 and 1.5 m high.
 They have smooth ovate to lanceolate leaves that are around 2.5 in in length with pointed tips.
 They produce small greenish-white flowers with purple stamens.
 These develop into a large number of small, tapering fruits that are around 25 mm in length.
 The fruits are very pungent and are characteristically borne erect (pointing upwards).
 Immature fruits are deep green in color and usually ripen to a vivid red.
 Depending on maturity and the variety, they can display a range of other colors, including yellow, orange, white, or a vivid purple.
 Flowers and fruits are often clustered in groups of 2 to 3 at a node.

 Siling labuyo fruits are small but are very hot.
-It measures around 80,000-100,000 Scoville units which is at the lower end of the range for the hotter habanero chili.
-At one time it was even listed as the hottest chili in the Guinness Book of World Records but other hotter varieties of chili have since been identified.
+They measures around 80,000-100,000 Scoville units, similar to the lower end of the range for the hotter habanero chili.

 Ingredient in cooking

 Although not as central in Filipino cuisine as bird's eye chilies are in other cuisines of Southeast Asia, it is still an often-used ingredient.
 Its leaves are usually consumed as a vegetable, such as in dishes like tinola.

-The most common use of siling labuyo, however, is in dipping sauces (sawsawan), which almost universally accompanies fried or grilled Filipino dishes.
+The most common use of siling labuyo, however, is in dipping sauces (sawsawan), which almost universally accompany fried or grilled Filipino dishes.
 Unlike in western cuisines, these dipping sauces are created by the diner according to their preferences and are not made beforehand.
 Siling labuyo is almost always offered as an optional spicy element, alongside calamansi, soy sauce, vinegar, and patis (Filipino fish sauce).

 Siling labuyo is also an essential ingredient in palapa, a sweet and spicy condiment made with scallions, coconut, ginger, and turmeric that is central to the cuisine of the Maranao people.

 Siling labuyo can also used to make Filipino-style spiced vinegar (like sinamak and sukang pinakurat) which is also used as a dipping sauce.
 Instead of mixing fresh chilis on the table, the vinegar itself is infused with a large amount of siling labuyo and other spices and stored in bottles or mason jars.
 They can be kept for long periods in the refrigerator and their taste develops with time.